*This post may contain affiliate links.

-And in all necks of all woods, Halloween time means spider decorations, plastic spiders in fake spider webs, spider crafts on Pinterest, cute baby spider costumes (for human babies, not spider babies), Spider-Man costumes of course, and even some cute spider treats!
+In all necks of all woods, warm or cool, Halloween time means spider decorations: plastic spiders in fake spider webs, spider crafts on Pinterest, cute baby spider costumes (for human babies, not spider babies), Spider-Man costumes of course, and even some cute spider treats!

 Why you'll love these cookies

-Fortunately, there are no real spiders in these sandwich cookies.
-But there are deliciously sweet raspberry preserves sandwiched between two chocolate cookies.
+Relax: there are no real spiders in these sandwich cookies.
+But there are deliciously sweet raspberry preserves sandwiched between two soft, chocolate cookies.

-The spider legs are black licorice.
+The spider legs are black licorice pieces.
 A little white frosting holds the candy eyes in place and gives these arachnids their cute little smiles.

 Step 1: Bake the cookies